-- Do not program positions in incremental dimensions immediately after Cycle 275 since they are referenced to the position of the tool at the end of the cycle. - Move the tool to defined (absolute) positions in all principal axes, since the position of the tool at the end of the cycle is not identical to the position of the tool at the start of the cycle.
+- Do not program positions in incremental dimensions immediately after Cycle 275 since they are referenced to the position of the tool at the end of the cycle. - Move the tool to defined (absolute) positions in all main axes, since the position of the tool at the end of the cycle is not identical to the position of the tool at the start of the cycle.

-Enter in MP7441 bit 0 whether the TNC should output an error message (bit 0=0) or not (bit 0=1) if spindle rotation is not active when the cycle is called.
+Enter in MP7441 bit 0 whether the TNC should output an error message (bit 0=0) or not (bit 0=1) if the spindle is not running when the cycle is called.
 The function also needs to be adapted by your machine manufacturer.